jgarivera/sched-ripper/README.md

 * Voila!

 ## What can be improved and added
 * Maybe the schedules can be rendered into something more efficient than Excel.
-Native UI using `tkinker`?
+Native UI using `tkinter`?
 * Implement algorithm to determine a free schedule slot so the organization knows when every member is free for a particular day.